Tonight

 E5

-Bargain Holidays: What's the Truth?Thinking of booking your big holiday for the year?
-Make sure you aren't ripped off by the holiday scammers.
-Reporter Adam Shaw investigates the potential perils and pitfalls of buying your summer holiday in the sun.
+Bargain Holidays: What's the Truth?Can you get a summer holiday on the cheap?
+Reporter Adam Shaw investigates the potential perils and pitfalls of buying your summer holiday in the sun and looks for some of the best deals on the market at the moment.

 • HS Winter Crisis: What's the Truth?